unum-cloud/uform/README.md

 ```

 Both approaches are natively supported by the [USearch][github-usearch] vector-search engine and the [SimSIMD][github-simsimd] numerics libraries.
-When dealing with small collections (up to millions of entries) and looking for low-latency cosine distance calculations, you can [achieve 5x-2500x performance improvement over Torch, NumPy, SciPy, and vanilla Python using SimSIMD][report-simsimd].
+When dealing with small collections (up to millions of entries) and looking for low-latency cosine distance calculations, you can [achieve 5x-2500x performance improvement][report-simsimd] over Torch, NumPy, SciPy, and vanilla Python using SimSIMD.

 ```python
 from simsimd import cosine, hamming